jatinkumar1999/picker_instagram/README.md

 picker_instagram

-A Flutter package for picking images or the videos from the Gallery.
+A Flutter package for picking images or the videos or both from the Gallery.

 Getting Started
 This plugin displays a gallery with user's Instagram Albums and Photos,

 Usage

+1. Add dependency

+Please check the latest version before installation.
+If there is any problem with the new version, please use the previous version

+dependencies:
+flutter:
+sdk: flutter

+# add picker_instagram

+picker_instagram: ^{latest version}

+2. Add the following imports to your Dart code

+import 'package:picker_instagram/picker_instagram.dart';

-1. Simply Call this:
+3. Simply Call this:

-MainInstagram.instagramPicker(
+   PickerInstagram.instagramPicker(
-type: MainInsta.both,
+   type: PickerInsta.videos,
    onComplete: (value) {
-//Here you will get the photos that you are selected in the picker
-// each one has the url
-Navigator.pop(context);
+   Get.back();
+   if ((value ?? []).isNotEmpty) {
+   Get.to(
+   () => PreviewAssetPickedScreen(
+   preViewList: value ?? [],
+   ),
+   );
+   }
    },
    );

 Screenshots